 If ever there was an answer to why I can’t lose weight, it’s right here in technicolor.
 Nobody needs to be drinking $805 in Starbucks.
 Least of all me.
 This is a handful of stock in Facebook for crying out loud, and instead I spent it on calories, stuffing my face.
 Looking at this in Mint, I was pretty disappointed in myself, but I’ve resolved to do so much better this year.

 Amadioha, Ani, Anyanwu, and Idemmili are probably shaking their heads at me in shame.
 I have failed in my fundamental duty as an Igbo girl.

 I really do feel like crying just thinking about it.

 This is money that I could have saved, or invested or put into my retirement account.
 Just dumped all of it and let it compound, plus I’m 100% sure I’d have been so much happier, so that’s what I’m going to do this year.

 I don’t know how all this spending crept up on me, but it just did.

-I spent a lot of money on expensive furniture, and while my flat is absolutely gorgeous, and I love it to death, like a friend of mine once said, “Fine thing no dey finish for market.”
+I spent a lot of money on expensive furniture from antiques world, and while my flat is absolutely gorgeous, and I love it to death, like a friend of mine once said, “Fine thing no dey finish for market.”

 There’s always going to be gorgeous furniture to decorate my space with, there’s always going to be deals on clothes, shoes, makeup, and whatnot.
 What there’s not going to be is more time to recoup lost gains towards hitting my financial goals.